20 Mar Horseshoes: What Exactly Are Their Purpose?

 How horseshoes are put on the horse

-People who put horseshoes onto horses are called ferriers (also spelled farrier).
-Ferriers use nails (like the ones pictured above) to affix the horseshoe to the hoof.
+People who put horseshoes onto horses are called farriers (also spelled ferrier).
+Farriers use nails (like the ones pictured above) to affix the horseshoe to the hoof.
 Like we said before, horses’ hooves are made of the same material as your nail and, just like when you cut your nails, the horses don’t feel anything when affixing the horseshoe to the hoof.
-Once the nails are put through the outer edge of the hoof, the ferrier bends them over, so they make a sort of hook.
+Once the nails are put through the outer edge of the hoof, the farrier bends them over, so they make a sort of hook.
 They will then file away the sharp points that are left and a part of the hoof to ensure a good fit.
-As the hoof grows out it will eventually overlap the shoe which is how you know when they have to be reshoed.
+As the hoof grows out it will eventually overlap the shoe which is how you know when they have to be re-shod.

 Now and then you may come across a horse that doesn’t have any horseshoes.
 Additionally, wild horses don’t wear shoes.
-In the working world, horses who don’t wear shoes usually have a problem with their feet.
+In the working world, horses who don’t wear shoes usually as a result of having a problem with their feet.
 Sometimes their hooves are too brittle, or they may have broken off a piece of their hoof, and so the shoe could not be adequately affixed.
 These horses can still do trail rides or work the farm, but they will have greater limitations on how much they work.